mfcabrera/hooqu/README.rst

 The idea behind deequ is to explicitly state these assumptions in the form of a "unit-test" for data, which can be verified on a piece of data at hand.
 If the data has errors, we can "quarantine" and fix it, before we feed to an application.

-The main entry point for defining how you expect your data to look is the :py:class:`~hooqu.verification_suite.VerificationSuite` from which you can add  :py:mod:`~hooqu.checks` that define constraints on attributes of the data.
+The main entry point for defining how you expect your data to look is the `VerificationSuite <https://github.com/mfcabrera/hooqu/blob/master/hooqu/verification_suite.py>`_ from which you can add  `Checks <https://github.com/mfcabrera/hooqu/blob/master/hooqu/checks.py>`_ that define constraints on attributes of the data.
 In this example, we test for the following properties of our data:

 - there are 5 rows in total
 - values of the id attribute are never NULL and unique